Alxaline/Easy-GATE-Installation/README.md

 Some informations :
 - If you want to know more about GATE, please refer to [the official webpage of GATE](http://www.opengatecollaboration.org/).<br/>
 - GATE User's Guide is available on [Wiki OpenGATE](http://wiki.opengatecollaboration.org/index.php/Users_Guide).<br/>
-- Before use this tool on your system maybe you want to know about the possibility to use an image of the vGATE 9.0, virtual machine equipped with all the necessary software for running GATE simulations, please refer to [the official vGate 9.0 webpage](https://opengate.readthedocs.io/en/latest/compilation_instructions.html)<br/>
+- Before using this tool on your system it would be interesting to know about the possibility to use an image of the vGATE 9.0, virtual machine equipped with all the necessary software for running GATE simulations.
+Please refer to [the official vGate 9.0 webpage](https://opengate.readthedocs.io/en/latest/compilation_instructions.html)<br/>

 Report bugs to the author [Alexandre CARRE](mailto:alexandre.carre@gustaveroussy.fr)<br/>
 NB : use this script at your own risk.